ElektraInitiative/libelektra/doc/decisions/global_keyset.md

 ## Decision

-To make the communication between plugins easier, plugins will additionally get a handle to a global keyset.
-The global keyset is tied to a KDB handle, initialized on kdbOpen() and deleted on kdbClose().
+To make the communication between plugins easier, plugins will additionally get a handle to a global keyset via `elektraPluginGetGlobalKeySet()`.
+The global keyset is tied to a KDB handle, initialized on `kdbOpen()` and deleted on `kdbClose()`.

-The global keyset handle is initialized and accessible for global plugins and plugins within a backend.
-It is not available to plugins opened outside the context of the KDB, since the global keyset is managed by the KDB instance.
+The global keyset handle is initialized and accessible for all plugins except manually created plugins (by calling e.g. `elektraPluginOpen()`).

 ## Rationale